-The Edge: Hunter S. Thompson on the Burden of the Living, Animated
+The Edge: Hunter S. Thompson on Life and Death, Animated

 “The only people who really know where it is are the ones who have gone over.”